Create Engaging Content

 So feel free to add social sharing buttons, widgets, embeds, and other elements that you want people to notice.
 Anything that people can react to or interact with counts as engaging content.

-Include engaging forms
+Include engaging forms or tools

 These interactive forms will improve your readers’ experiences with your content and will keep them longer on your blog.
 Let alone the fact that they might be coming back and turn into constant followers of your content if they enjoy it.